section-engineering-education/engineering-education/articles/cost-optimization-and-use-cases-of-amazon-s3-intelligent-tiering/index.md

 Objects accessed in the IA tier move back to the FA tier automatically.
 Objects can move or be retrieved between tiers with no additional data retrieval fees or tiering fees.

-S3 Intelligent-Tiering has a simple pricing model, and can assist in predicting the applicable fees easily, unlike the previous offerings from Amazon Web Services.
+S3 Intelligent-Tiering has a simple pricing model, and can help predict the applicable fees easily, unlike the previous offerings from Amazon Web Services.

 S3 Intelligent-Tiering has six different storage cost options that allow users to address diverse storage requirements with multiple data sets.
 Yet to lower storage costs, they will need to plan effectively and continually review data access patterns.

 They will have to select the right storage class on Amazon S3 to optimize costs.
 But the choice is subject to retrieval and access urgency requirements.
 They can implement further optimization using S3 Lifecycle policies.

 ### Conclusion
-Amazon S3 Intelligent Tiering optimizes storage costs and it allows companies to focus attention and resources on designing databases and their applications.
+Amazon S3 Intelligent Tiering optimizes storage costs, and it allows companies to focus attention and resources on designing databases and their applications.

-This storage class ensures that organizations reduce their storage costs by ensuring data availability as they pay little for frequently accessed data.
+This storage class ensures organizations reduce their storage costs by ensuring data availability as they pay little for frequently accessed data.

-S3 Intelligent Tiering is great because both companies new or fresh to cloud computing and those with more of an understanding of access pattern optimization can leverage this technology for their data storage needs.
+S3 Intelligent Tiering is great because both companies new to cloud computing and those with more of an understanding of access pattern optimization can leverage this technology for their data storage needs.